-How to reach – from Nairobi by flight & train
+How to reach – from Nairobi by flight & high-speed SGR train

-Famous for – biggest port of Kenya, beaches and world class beach resorts
+Famous for – biggest port of East Africa, beaches, and world-class beach resorts

 Months open – All year

-Best time to Visit – Dec to Mar & Jul to Sept
+Best time to Visit – June to March

 WHAT TO SEE